scionproto/scion/doc/manuals/common.rst

    The topology.json configuration file contains information that is not relevant for all consumers of the file.

+   For the sake of simplicity, you can use the same topology.json file on all SCION components within the SCION AS.
+In more advanced configurations, an extract of the topology.json file can be presented to each specific component.

 The structure of the configuration is presented as a pseudo-JSON with a more detailed explanation of the individual fields below.